Oklahoma State Alzheimer’s Plan Overview

 Medicaid Reimbursement for Care Planning and Cognitive Assessments

-Early intervention can provide individuals living with dementia more time to plan for the future, adopt lifestyle changes, participate in clinical trials, and live more fully with a higher quality of life for as long as possible.
+Early intervention can provide individuals living with dementia time to plan for the future, adopt lifestyle changes, participate in clinical trials, and live more fully with a higher quality of life for as long as possible.
 Medicare beneficiaries in Oklahoma have access to a billing code that covers cognitive assessments and care planning.
 However, those on Medicaid do not have access to this critical service.
-With current promising treatments only effective in the early stages of the disease, getting an early diagnosis is more important than ever.
-The Alzheimer’s Association is calling on state lawmakers to establish a pathway for reimbursement on Medicaid with CPT Billing Code 99483, which would reimburse providers for care planning and cognitive assessments for patients not enrolled in Medicare.
+The Alzheimer’s Association is calling on state lawmakers to support legislation to add CPT Code 99483 to the Oklahoma Health Authority Plan, which would reimburse providers for care planning and cognitive assessments for patients not enrolled in Medicare.

 Oklahoma State Advocacy Day

-Join advocates on Wednesday, February 19, 2025 for State Advocacy Day!
-Advocates will spend the morning hearing from lawmakers and heads of state agencies on the importance of advocacy, how they are supporting caregivers and dementia-specific budget needs and program efforts, and the legislative landscape of the 2025 session.
+Join advocates for the Oklahoma State Advocacy Day!
+Advocates will spend the morning hearing from lawmakers and heads of state agencies on the importance of advocacy, how they are supporting caregivers and dementia-specific budget needs and program efforts, and the legislative landscape of the 2026 session.
 Advocates will have the opportunity to share their stories and urge support of critical policy priorities.
 Don’t miss this chance to make a difference!

 Sign Up to Learn About Advocacy Opportunities in Oklahoma